 No investment destination is without risk.
 Before you invest in Jordan, be aware of the following:

-Regional geopolitical risk.
-Jordan borders Israel, Syria, Iraq, and Saudi Arabia.
-Regional conflicts — including the ongoing war in Gaza — create uncertainty that can affect trade, tourism, and investor sentiment.
+The most immediate concern is regional geopolitical risk.
+Jordan borders Israel, Syria, Iraq, and Saudi Arabia, and ongoing conflicts in the region — including the war in Gaza — create uncertainty that can affect trade flows, tourism volumes, and investor sentiment.
+Jordan has historically managed this exposure well, but it remains a real variable.

 How to Start Investing in Jordan